 Kids are tough, but if divorces aren’t handled properly, it can lead to problems for the children as they continue to develop.
 Although children won’t be present for much of the court and legal proceedings, they will still be affected by the situation.

-Suzanne Dircks, a certified family mediator and counselor who co-authored “What Children of Divorce Really Need” shared an important perspective from her years of experience assisting families in child custody situation.
-“Engaging in child custody litigation can have long lasting detrimental effects on your children.
+Suzanne Dircks, a certified family mediator, and counselor who co-authored “What Children of Divorce Really Need” shared an important perspective from her years of experience assisting families in child custody situations.
+“Engaging in child custody litigation can have long-lasting detrimental effects on your children.
 Co-parenting while involved in a litigated custody dispute can be extremely difficult.
 Participating in counseling with a therapist experienced in dealing with the court process can help you keep your children out of the conflict and safe from experiencing the damaging effects of a child custody battle.”

 Divorces are especially troubling because children are often less able to understand or functionally cope with the emotional trauma.
 Children may be confused about the divorce, blame themselves, fear for their future, or struggle with feelings of abandonment and betrayal.
 Navigating these various issues is key to making sure all parties come out of the divorce in the best possible manner and a professional therapist can be a useful tool in ensuring that outcome.